param629/Youtube-transcript-Summarizer/readme.md

 Also, the CORS needed to be added as again if the HTTP request is headless then it would be blocked due to *CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.* So, CORS is simply allowed for all domains on all routes using the *flask_cors* library.

-### Chrome-Extension
-On clicking the summarize button on the popup, if the url is of form *https://www.youtube.com/watch?v=** the popup js makes a GET request to our *Server API* .A div element is added below the youtube player with a preload text.
-Then, after the text is received, it is passed to the content js which then changes the content inside the above div element.
-Most of the properties are inherited from parent element, so that it fits perfectly there.
-Extra styling are added in [content.css](/client/content.css) <br>
-It can be used by loading unpacked from [chrome://extensions/](chrome://extensions/).

 ### Improvements:
 1. Presently, only basic setup is done.
 Exception handling is left, if the url is not correct.
    This would not happen when using chrome extension but if used independently then it can occur.